 - Commission on Teacher Credentialing Clinical Rehabilitative Services Credential to Provide Speech, Language, and Hearing Services in Schools, Lifetime Credential, 1980 - present

-- Solomon-Rice, P.L. & Soto, G. (in press).
+- Solomon-Rice, P.L. & Soto, G. (2014).
 Facilitating vocabulary in toddlers using AAC: A preliminary study comparing focused stimulation and augmented input.
-Communication Disorders Quarterly.
+Communication Disorders Quarterly, 35(4), 16-27.

 - Solomon-Rice, P. & Del Mugnaio, A. (2013).
 Successfully navigating the speech-language pathology and audiology and hearing aid dispensers board licensure application process.
 CSHA Magazine, 42 (3) 6-7.

 - Solomon-Rice, P.L. & Yu, B. (2012).
 ASHA certified speech-language pathologists pursuing related doctoral degrees: An untapped doctoral shortage resource?
 Perspectives on Issues in Higher Education, ASHA Special Interest Group 10, 15, 53-58.

 - Soto, G. & Solomon-Rice, P. (2012).
 Relación entre experiencia, rehabilitacion y desarrollo del lenguaje.
 In E. Soro-Camats, C.Basil & C. Rosell (eds).
 Pluridiscapacidad y contextos de intervención (pp. 99-116).
 Barcelona, Spain: Universitat de Barcelona (Insitut de Ciéncies de l’Educació).
 Edición digital.